 But when the time had fully come, God sent his Son, born of a woman, born under law, to redeem those under law, that we might receive the full rights of sons.
 (Gal 4:4-5)

 Jesus was born under law, circumcised by law, and presented in the temple according to the law.
 Every Jewish person that Jesus met was also born under law.
 We need to keep this in mind when reading the red letters of Jesus.

 What law did Jesus preach?

 The teachers of the law and the Pharisees sit in Moses’ seat.
 So you must obey them and do everything they tell you.
-(Mt 23:2-3)
+(Matt 23:2-3)